-- Residential developments of 10 or more dwellings - Education - Residential developments of 10 or more dwellings and where a development generates a need for additional places to be provided in existing primary schools - In some circumstances (i.e. large scale major housing scheme) the size of the development will generate a requirement for a new school.
-Where this is required the developer will be expected to provide a site and construction costs including professional fees, furniture and equipment - Proposals to redevelop an existing school site by a developer would normally trigger need for a replacement school (where the existing school is not surplus to requirements).
+- Residential developments of 10 or more dwellings and where a development generates a need for additional places to be provided in existing primary schools - In some circumstances (i.e., large scale major housing scheme) the size of the development will generate a requirement for a new school.
+Where this is required, the developer will be expected to provide site and construction costs including professional fees, furniture and equipment - Proposals to redevelop an existing school site by a developer would normally trigger need for a replacement school (where the existing school is not surplus to requirements).